Cui-ZW/Cui-ZW.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Hello everyone!

+**Welcome to our group**.

-I'm an associate professor at College of Mechanical and Vehicle Engineering, Hunan University, since November 2024, specializing in dispersed multiphase turbulence.
+I'm an associate professor at College of Mechanical and Vehicle Engineering, Hunan University, since November 2024, specializing in dispersed multiphase turbulence .
 My research focuses on non-spherical particle dynamics, particle-laden turbulent flows, and the fabrication theory of nano-fibers/particles via turbulence.
-I have published over 20 articles in prestigious journals, including Sci.
-Adv., JFM, IJMF, Nano Lett. and PoF, etc.

  I earned my PhD from Tsinghua University under the supervision of [Prof. Lihao Zhao (赵立豪)](https://www.hy.tsinghua.edu.cn/hyen/info/1162/1212.htm) at [Turbulence Research Laboratory](http://trl.hy.tsinghua.edu.cn/en/).
 After that, I continued my research as a postdoctoral researcher at Tsinghua University from July 2022 to October 2024.
 During my doctoral studies, I developed PARTURB, a Fortran program for simulating particle-laden turbulent flows, achieving direct numerical simulations of particle-laden turbulent channel flow with friction Reynolds numbers up to 2000.
 As a postdoc, I created [PhyStar (星耀)](https://phystar-group.github.io/), a comprehensive numerical simulation platform for multi-physics research, integrating various solvers for wall turbulence, particle-laden flows, and fluid-solid interactions.
 This platform will be collaboratively developed by Tsinghua University and Hunan University, where I will serve as the principal investigator.

  **Welcome to join us in conducting impactful and exciting research together!**